clairefro/chronos-timeline-md/README.md

 #### `ChronosTimeline`

 Main timeline class for advanced usage scenarios.
+This is the recommended way to use the library.

 **Constructor:**